g3rzi/CKA/README.md

 ### 222. Practice Test - Advanced Kubetl Commands
 Find user aws-user inside a context:
 `kubectl config view --kubeconfig=my-kube-config -o jsonpath="{.contexts[?(@.context.user=='aws-user')].name}" > /opt/outputs/aws-context-name`

+## Section 15: Mock Exams
+### 225. Mock Exam - 2

+6. > Create a new deployment called nginx-deploy, with image nginx:1.16 and 1 replica.
+Record the version.
+Next upgrade the deployment to version 1.17 using rolling update.
+Make sure that the version upgrade is recorded in the resource annotation.
+To solve it we will need to use `--record` option when create the deployment.
+To update version we can do it with `kubectl edit` or `kubectl set image`.